 I was a Teaching Assistant for the Spring’16 iteration of 15-424 Foundations of Cyber-Physical Systems at Carnegie Mellon.
 In addition to holding weekly recitations and grading assignments, I transitioned course infrastructure to the use of the KeYmaera X theorem prover and re-designed several recitations to support this transition.
 Using KeYmaera X instead of the legacy KeYmaera 3 system enabled students to take on more ambitious course projects.
 These projects were presented to judges from industry, government, and academia at a competition shortly after the course completed.

-I also re-designed and presented a guest lecture in the Spring’17 iteration of 15-424.
+I re-designed and presented a guest lecture in Carnegie Mellon’s Spring’17 iteration of 15-424 and guest lectured on numerous occastions in Carnegie Mellon’s imperative programming course (15-122).

 Other Teaching Experience